A Car Accident Lawyer Las Vegas, NV Trusts Explains What Happens When a Driver In a Crash and Doesn’t Have Insurance?

 If you drive a car in Las Vegas, you probably have heard about liability insurance.
 It is required by Nevada law.
-You must have a minimum policy of $15,000 per person/$30,000 per accident before you can register you vehicle.
+You must have a minimum policy of $15,000 per person/$30,000 per accident before you can register your vehicle.
 When you are in a car accident and you are at fault, you have liability insurance to cover the damages and injuries to the other person involved in the accident.
 What most people do not know is that when you only have liability insurance, you are protecting everyone on the road, except yourself!

 That is where UIM insurance comes onto the scene.
-UIM stands for Under Insured Motorist coverage.
+UIM stands for Underinsured Motorist coverage.
 Most people do not know what this coverage means and therefore usually do not get it.

 When does UIM insurance come into play?
-Anytime the other at-fault driver is uninsured, or does not have enough insurance to cover your damages, then UIM coverage kicks in.
+Anytime the other at-fault driver is uninsured or does not have enough insurance to cover your damages, then UIM coverage kicks in.
 When you buy your liability insurance policy, Nevada law requires that the insurance company, offer you UIM coverage as well.
 You can change your insurance policy at any time and elect to cover yourself while you are driving.
 When people purchase liability insurance, they think they are fully covered, but if you do not have UIM, you are driving around naked!